Cook Like Czechs

 ➜ Size of a baking dish

-I baked this chocolate coffee cake in a 9x13 inch baking dish.
-The finished cake is about 1 ½ inches high.
+I bake this chocolate coffee cake in a 9x13 inch baking dish.
+The finished cake is about 1 ½ to 2 inches high.

 ➜ Storage

-Because the cake contains a layer of fresh sour cream, store leftovers in the refrigerator, where they will keep for up to five days.
+Because the cake contains a layer of fresh sour cream, store any leftovers in the refrigerator.
+They will keep well for up to five days.

-When storing, cover the baking dish with the entire cake with plastic wrap to prevent the surface of the cake from drying out.
-Alternatively, cut the cake into slices and store them in an airtight container in the fridge.
+To store, cover the entire baking dish with plastic wrap to prevent the surface from drying out.
+Alternatively, you can cut the cake into slices and place them in an airtight container in the fridge.

 ➜ Useful tips